 The natural history of chronic hepatitis B virus infection and disease is complex and highly variable.
 Following acute hepatitis B infection, up to 90% of newborns who are vertically infected, and 25-50% of children who acquire HBV within the first 6 years of life, will become chronic carriers of the virus when the immune system is thought to be immature, compared to immunocompetent individuals who become infected during adulthood (< 1%) {Fattovich 2008, Sarin 2015}.
 CHB has traditionally been characterized by four distinct phases of variable duration that reflect the dynamics of viral replication and the evolving host immune response {Fattovich 2008, Sokal 2013}.
+Importantly, not all subjects will experience all phases of infection {Terrault 2015}.
 In the first, or the immune tolerant phase, individuals have high plasma levels of HBV DNA, detectable hepatitis B surface antigen (HBsAg) and hepatitis B e antigen (HBeAg), with normal or slightly elevated serum alanine transaminase (ALT) levels reflective of minimal inflammation and fibrosis.
 This phase typically extends into late childhood or adolescence, and is followed by an HBeAg-positive, immune-active phase wherein ALT levels are persistently elevated along with fluctuating levels of HBV DNA, reflective of moderate to severe inflammation or fibrosis.
 This phase may be followed by loss of HBeAg with seroconversion to anti-HBe.
 In the inactive CHB phase, subjects have undetectable or low levels of HBV DNA (< 2000 IU/mL), the presence of anti-HBe antibody, and normal or minimal elevation in serum ALT, which reflects minimal inflammation but with variable fibrosis.
 This third phase can evolve in a subgroup of individuals to an HBeAg-negative, immune reactivation phase, in which ALT levels and HBV DNA levels are increased.
-Subjects develop HBeAg-negative CHB as a result of variants that arise in the precore or core promoter region of the virus {Sarin 2015}.
-The goal of anti-HBV therapy is to improve long-term survival and quality of life by reducing disease progression to cirrhosis, decompensated liver disease, and HCC {Sarin 2015, Terrault 2015}.
-As seroclearance of HBsAg is a rare spontaneous occurrence in patients with CHB, durable anti-HBe seroconversion in HBeAg-positive subjects is sometimes considered a reasonable endpoint, associated with improved prognosis, including a reduced risk of HCC.
+Subjects develop HBeAg-negative CHB as a result of variants that develop in the precore or core promoter region of the virus {Sarin 2015}.
+HBeAg-negative CHB affects about 10% of pediatric subjects {Sokal 2013}.
+The goal of anti-HBV therapy, in children as in adults, is to improve long-term survival and quality of life by reducing disease progression to cirrhosis, decompensated liver disease, and HCC {Sarin 2015, Sokal 2013}.
+As seroclearance of HBsAg is a rare spontaneous occurrence in children with CHB, durable anti-HBe seroconversion in HBeAg-positive subjects is considered a good endpoint, associated with improved prognosis, including a reduced risk of HCC.
 However, in many subjects who discontinue treatment following anti-HBe seroconversion, disease relapse with increased levels of viremia can occur {Sarin 2015}.
-Successful reduction of viremia to levels below assay detection leads to reduced inflammation and slowing or reversal of fibrosis {Marcellin 2013}.
+As in adults, reduction of viremia to levels below assay detection can lead to reduced inflammation and slowing or reversal of fibrosis {Marcellin 2013, Sokal 2013}.